zerjens/fc4-framework/tool/README.md

    1. Paste the cleaned-up YAML into SE’s YAML tab
    1. Modify the diagram in SE’s graphical editor
 1. When done working with SE:
-   1. Select all the YAML in SE’s YAML tab and copy it into your clipboard
+   1. Select all the YAML in SE’s YAML tab and cut it into your clipboard
    1. Switch back to your text editor — you’ll see that fc4-tool already overwrote the file with what you just copied from SE
    1. Continue editing in your text editor
 1. When you’d like to wrap up your session: